IVR (Interactive Voice Response): What is it and How it Works?

 IVR menus are the response systems that assist customers during the IVR experience.
 For example, callers can use the IVR menu with the touch-tone keypad selection or by their voice input.

-IVR Phone Menu
+What is IVR Menu

 We must admit that we all have heard this a million times while calling customer care “press 1 for customer service or press 2 for talking to an executive,” that is the programmed or, we can say, the pre-recorded message of an IVR menu.